suchkristenwow/suchkristenwow.github.io/_posts/2025-04-14-whyChessBot.md

 ---

-I’m hoping this series will be a useful log of what I’m building, where I hit snags, and what I learn along the way.
-If nothing else, it'll be a fun challenge—and a good excuse to play more chess.
-And I hope it can be helpful or interesting to someone out there.
+I’m hoping this series will be a useful log of what I’m building, and what I learn along the way.
+If nothing else, I hope it can be helpful or interesting to someone out there.

 👉 Follow along with my progress on GitHub: [chessBot](https://github.com/suchkristenwow/chessBot)